Azure/Metrics-Advisor-for-Equipment.github.io/docs/12-API How-to Guide.md

             ]
           },
           "variableStates": [
-            //Summarizes information about the variables being used and the anomaly detection results for each timestamp {
+            //Summarizes detailed information about the variables being used for model training {
               "variable": "temperature_delta",
               "filledNARatio": 0,